-In 1491, King Nzinga converted to Christianity of his own free will, urging the Kongo nobility and peasant classes to follow suit.
+In 1491, King Nzinga converted to Christianity and urged the Kongo nobility and peasant classes to follow suit.
 To varying degrees, the Kongo kingdom remained Christian for the next 200 years.
 Scholars continue to dispute the authenticity of Kongolese Christian faith and the degree to which the adoption of a new faith was motivated by political and economic realities.
-From the time of Nzinga’s conversion until the seventeenth century, Kongo leadership engaged in extensive communications with religious and political leaders from Europe, including the pope and other members of the Vatican, who accepted the Kongo church as orthodox.
+From the time of Nzinga’s conversion until the seventeenth century, the Kongo leadership engaged in extensive communications with religious and political leaders from Europe, including the pope and other members of the Vatican, who accepted the Kongo church as orthodox.

 The Kongo kingdom was one of the largest in sub-Saharan Africa during this period; spanning over 115,000 square miles, it had a highly centralized monarchy as well as a powerful noble class.
 The urban nobility sustained its luxurious lifestyle through a heavy tax system levied on the rural peasant class.
-Bulk products from the provinces, including copper, salt, wild animal products (hides and ivory), as well as cloth and later slaves, were traded to the Portuguese.
+Bulk products from the provinces, including copper, salt, wild animal products (hides and ivory), cloth, and later slaves, were traded to the Portuguese.
 Conversion to Christianity solidified these important trading relationships.